 It’s rare for me to devote a whole post to a single restaurant.
 But the Anna Italian Café in Jerusalem is no ordinary eating place.
 Like many restaurants, it serves excellent food.
-Like others, it has a great ambience, and is set in a historic building.
-But what makes it different is that it is a social enterprise, providing work and training for young people from underprivileged backgrounds.
+Like others, it has a great ambience, and it is set in a historic building.
+But what makes Anna different is that it is a social enterprise, providing work and training for young people from underprivileged backgrounds.

-Eating at the Anna Italian Café
+Eating At The Anna Italian Café

 Anna is a kosher dairy restaurant, meaning that the menu includes fish but not meat.
 Apart from two fish dishes, everything we were served was suitable for vegetarians.
 And the staff were unfazed by a request for vegan food, producing vegan salads, pizza and much more.